I live in East London and am available to conduct funerals across London.

-I have been a funeral celebrant for seven years since completing my training with Civil Ceremonies in 2010.
+I have been a funeral celebrant for nine years since completing my training with Civil Ceremonies in 2010.
 I am a registered member of the Institute of Civil Funerals, a regulatory body for the provision, quality and growth of Civil Funerals

-In addition to my training as a celebrant, I have undertaken additional training with Greenfuse in Funeral Arranging and Advising and Care and Management of the Body.
+In addition to my training as a celebrant, I have undertaken additional training with Greenfuse in Funeral Arranging and Advising and in Care and Management of the Body.